 Welcome to the Rochester Institute of Technology Net Price Calculator.
-We’re happy you are beginning to explore how to plan and pay for your college education.
+We’re happy you are beginning to plan how to pay for your college education.
 Using this net price calculator will help you estimate your eligibility for need-based financial aid and your out-of-pocket expenses.
 Results from the net price calculator will show you how affordable Rochester Institute of Technology can be.

-RIT also awards merit scholarships in recognition of outstanding academic achievements, regardless of a student’s financial need.
+RIT also recognizes outstanding academic achievement by awarding merit scholarships, regardless of a student’s financial need.
 Some students who are awarded merit scholarships choose not to apply for need-based financial aid.
 For merit scholarship recipients who do apply for financial aid, the scholarship is included as part of a comprehensive financial aid award.
 For an overview of RIT academic and merit scholarships, please refer to RIT Merit Scholarships.

 All academic programs at RIT offer an experiential component.
 Many programs feature an optional or required cooperative education component.
 RIT’s Office of Co-Operative Education and Career Services offers more than 3,500 students practical employment experience in conjunction with classroom learning each year.
 Co-op typically begins after completion of the sophomore year.